 The probability of using stored cord blood is difficult to predict.
 Many factors impact the likelihood of use including the prevalence of disease, treatment options available, age and therapies that may be approved in the future.

 It is important to note that estimates of use may vary considerably for these reasons.
 Today, based on currently approved therapies and ignoring the trials and research being undertaken, the chance of a child requiring stem cell therapy is 1 in 3,0002.

-For further information on current & future uses, download our Cord Blood Diseases Treated document here.
+For further information on current & future uses, download our Diseases Treated with Cord Blood (81.9 KB).